 Located on Penobscot Bay, Camden is one of Maine’s prized sailing meccas.
 Schooners, tall ships and sloops ply the bay, and this morning we take part in a thoroughly Maine adventure on a private 2-hour voyage aboard a historic windjammer originally launched as a racing vessel in 1918.
-View the tapestry of foliage on the Camden Hills behind the town, plus elegant yachts and summer estates as we sail off the rockbound coastline.
+View the tapestry of autumn foliage on the Camden Hills behind the town, plus elegant yachts and summer estates as we sail off the rockbound coastline.
 Penobscot Bay, studded with forested islands, is an especially scenic spot for maritime exploring.

 Day 4: Penobscot Bay / Deer Isle

 Follow Highway 1 along Penobscot Bay and down the Blue Hill Peninsula to Deer Isle.
-Although the distance from Camden is just 19 miles in a straight line, our route follows the nooks and crannies of the coast for 70 scenic miles.
+Although the distance from Camden is just 19 miles in a straight line, our route follows the nooks and crannies of the coastline for 70 scenic miles.
 Enjoy bucolic views of old barns in open meadows, shingled cottages that hug high bluffs, and lobster pots on docks in quiet coves.
 Before crossing the famous Penobscot Narrows Bridge, stop to survey the panorama over bay and islands from the observation tower 437 feet above the Penobscot River.

 Once on the other side, enter a set-apart realm on sleepy Deer Isle.
 With its dense woods, pink granite shorelines, salty air and squawking gulls, this is quintessential Maine.
 The Island Heritage Trust manages more than a dozen different nature preserves on Deer Isle and offshore islets, and we’ll explore one or two this afternoon.
 Of special interest is Crockett Cove Woods Preserve, known as the “fog forest” because its towering fir and spruce trees trap heavy mists brought in from southwest winds over the ocean, nurturing ferns, mosses and lichens.
 Spend two nights at Pilgrim’s Inn, one of the oldest structures on the island, built in 1793.
 Dinner is sure to feature local seafood, and Deer Isle, with a fleet of 300 lobster boats, leads the state’s catch.